Sugar Island Township, Michigan

 Sugar Island Township is a civil township of Chippewa County in the U.S. state of Michigan.
-The population was 652 at the 2010 census.
-The township consists entirely of Sugar Island in the St. Marys River, and the waters directly around the island.
+The population was 653 at the 2020 census.
+The township consists of Sugar Island, several smaller islands, and the surrounding waters in the St. Marys River.

 Some of its land is within the reservation of the Bay Mills Indian Community, a federally recognized tribe and band of Chippewa who have long been in the region of Sault Ste.
 Marie, Michigan.
 Native Americans make up one-third of the population on the island.

 History

 The Ojibwe (known as Chippewa in the United States) occupied the island and nearby areas for at least 500 years.
 Among the federally recognized tribes in Michigan is the Bay Mills Indian Community, which has territory on Sugar Island.